vishnunairjanardhan/democms/src/content/posts/marketing-tools.md

 <li>
 <h4>Hotjar</h4>

-Hotjar is a behavior analytics tool that helps businesses understand how users interact with their websites.
+<a href="https://www.hotjar.com/" role="link" target="_blanck">Hotjar</a> is a behavior analytics tool that helps businesses understand how users interact with their websites.
 It provides visual insights through heatmaps, session recordings, and user surveys, allowing businesses to identify pain points and improve user experience.

 For teams transitioning from traditional analytics to behavior-focused tools, Hotjar offers a more intuitive way to uncover usability issues and optimize site performance.